 Sardines are a polarizing comestible.
 You either like them, or you don´t.

 And as much as I have always liked them, they are not as good stateside as in Portugal.
 In Portugal, they are a national treasure.
-The little fishes are deliciously grilled fresh throughout Portugal from June through September, the best months for them.
+The little fishes are deliciously grilled fresh throughout the country from June through September, the best months for them.

 Canned, they are a delicacy that comes in many flavors.